FirelyTeam/firely-docs/vonk/plugins/plugins_configclasses.rst

    * IConfiguration
    * IHostingEnvironment

-   These services will be injected automatically by Vonk.
+   These services will be injected automatically by Firely Server.
 :Configure: The main requirements for this method are:

    * It is public static;